 The longest walk in Sydney’s west is called the Great West Walk.
 At 65kms in length, it’s the big one on this list.

-Running from Parramatta to the foothills of the Blue Mountains at Penrith, this walk opened in spring last year thanks to the Walking Volunteers, a group of individuals that go out and map the various walking trails in and around Sydney.
+Running from Parramatta to the foothills of the Blue Mountains in Penrith, this walk opened in spring a couple of years ago thanks to the Walking Volunteers, a group of individuals that go out and map the various walking trails in and around Sydney.
 You will walk through protected woodlands, across water systems, regional parks and built-up urban areas.

 Highlights of the long walk in Parramatta include the 18th-century Old Dairy Cottage and the 19th-century Old Government House.
 Follow the path and you’ll also come across Wisteria Gardens in Westmead, the Chang Lai Yuan Chinese Gardens in the Western Sydney Parklands, and the Nepean River in Penrith.